kikihsieh/DragonAdventureBonanza/README.md

 To change the number of lives you start each level with:
 * In ecs/entities/player.hpp change the line "health->health = 10;" to whatever number you want.
+* To change the number of lives in the boss level, look in night_sky.cpp

 ## Milestone 4: Final Game
 ### Features implemented this milestone